nexusformat/definitions/manual/source/design.rst

     Multidimensional arrays and scalars representing the actual data to be stored

 :ref:`Design-Attributes`
-    Attributes containing additional metadata can be assigned to groups or fields
+    Attributes containing additional metadata can be assigned to groups, fields, or :ref:`Design-FileAttributes`.

-:ref:`Design-FileAttributes`
-    Attributes are also allowed at file level.

 :ref:`Design-Links`
     Elements which point to data stored in another place in the file hierarchy